riverdaleGithub/processing_23_24/3/readme.md

 In the world of OOP, a class is the blueprint for objects.
 For our solar system, we'll treat each planet as an object, crafted from the `Planet` class.
 Remember, most of the time you're working with existing templates.

 While exploring, jot down 3 questions you have, and spot a method and an attribute.
+This is my class, however, you will now design and then build your class after peer review!
+What data points does an object of your class need?

 <details>
-<summary>OOP Class Example</summary>
+<summary>OOP Class </summary>

   ![Planet Class Diagram](oop.png)